Saturday, September 30, 2017

 Wednesday, September 27, 2017

-SLAVERY AND GROWTH
+INTENSIVE SLAVERY AND ECONOMIC GROWTH

 RAIDS BECOME MASSIVE AND EFFICIENT